Skip to main content

 Social Networking Sites

 Social networking sites allow individuals to create a public profile and interact with others online, including family, friends, and strangers.
-In the 2000s, mainstream social networking sites like Facebook and Twitter were used by violent extremists to spread their hateful ideologies and recruit.
-In recent years, Facebook and Twitter attempted, in a limited manner, to block violent extremist users from using their sites to amplify these ideologies.
-As a result, new platforms, like Parler, were created and promoted as a much friendlier platform to potential users and those looking to engage in recruitment activities.
+In the 2000s, mainstream social networking sites like Facebook and X (formerly known as Twitter), were used by violent extremists to spread their hateful ideologies and recruit.
+In recent years, Facebook and X attempted to block violent extremist users from using their sites to amplify these ideologies.
+As a result, other platforms, like Parler, were created and promoted as a much friendlier platform to potential users and those looking to engage in recruitment activities.

 Facebook